kennyphan02/Coding-Notes/Kotlin/Building a Tip Calculator App.md

 	- ![[Pasted image 20230209014459.png]]
 - UI for an android app is built as a hierachy of components (widgets) and the on-screen layouts of those components.
 - Each UI element is represented by an XML element in the XML file
+- Adding comments to XML documents Start <!-- and end with -->.
 -